- Total population: 4.4 million

 The IRC’s mission is to provide emergency aid and other support to refugees living in unsafe conditions.
 The IRC also assists vulnerable communities that host refugees.

-We began our work in Lebanon in 2012 as Syrian refugees began fleeing the civil war.
+We began our work in Lebanon in 2012 as people began fleeing the violence that has been ravaging Syria for the last eight years.
 We have been providing economic support, legal services, education and protection for the most vulnerable, including the elderly and people with disabilities.
 The IRC is working in all areas of the country to support refugee and host communities by:

-- operating classrooms and teacher training programmes for thousands of Syrian children
+- operating classrooms and teacher training programs for thousands of Syrian children;

-- providing safe spaces for women and girls to gather, share information and receive emotional support, crisis counselling and social worker assistance
+- providing safe spaces for women and girls to gather, share information and receive emotional support, crisis counseling and social worker assistance;

 What still needs to be done?

-As the crisis pushes thousands of refugees into poverty and threatens their long-term social and economic health, the IRC’s work in Lebanon is more critical than ever.
+The crisis has pushed thousands of refugees into poverty and continues to threaten their long-term social and economic health, which makes the IRC’s work in Lebanon is more critical than ever.
 We pledge to put the needs of those most affected by crisis at the forefront of our efforts and to achieve measurable improvements in safety, empowerment, education, and economic well-being.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

-As a leader in protection, the IRC will strengthen our efforts to stop child labour, identify violations of refugee rights, and provide legal services to those in need.
+As a leader in protection, the IRC will strengthen our efforts to stop child labor, identify violations of refugee rights, and provide legal services to those in need.

 We will also address the special needs of street children and women and girls at risk for abuse and isolation.

-The IRC will increase our efforts to empower refugees and improve their quality of life.
-We will work to strengthen relationships between host and refugee communities through dialogue and problem solving.
-We will also improve local capacity to provide social services by building local and national systems in case management and in family and labour law.
+We will increase our efforts to empower refugees and improve their quality of life.
+We will work to strengthen relationships between host and refugee communities through dialogue and problem-solving.
+We will also improve local capacity to provide social services by building local and national systems in case management and in family and labor law.